 A New Chapter

 Production is currently 3,000 cases per year.
-Wines are available for sale at the tasting room, through the wine club, via mail order, and in select stores and restaurants throughout New York, New Jersey, Connecticut, Pennsylvania and Massachusetts.
+Wines are available for sale at the tasting room, through the wine club, via mail order, and in select stores and restaurants throughout New York, New Jersey, Connecticut, Pennsylvania, Ohio and Massachusetts.